Leaders in Healthcare 2016

 Good morning, and a very warm welcome to you all.
 I am pleased to see that, you, distinguished members of the medical community, have once again chosen the Emirate of Dubai for this annual event.

-This year, healthcare is all about personalized medicine.
+This year, healthcare is all about personalised medicine.

-Personalized Medicine, often referred to as precision medicine, individualized medicine, customized medicine, and even on occasions bespoke medicine, are buzzwords used interchangeably to create excitement, confusion and apprehension in equal measure among healthcare professionals, researchers, and the public.
+Personalized Medicine, often referred to as precision medicine, individualised medicine, customised medicine, and even on occasions bespoke medicine, are buzzwords used interchangeably to create excitement, confusion and apprehension in equal measure among healthcare professionals, researchers, and the public.
 What does it all mean?
 Why is it relevant, and why should we, a nation in the infancy of healthcare development, care?

 In the UAE, improving our nation’s healthcare is one of our top priorities.
 We embrace His Highness Sheikh Mohammed Bin Rashid Al Maktoum’s belief that the wealth of our nation is closely tied to the health of our nation.
 Our partnership with you, our talented healthcare professionals and healthcare providers, aims to keep our nation healthy.
 Together, we have made significant progress in delivering patient centred care, care that continues to ensure that our resources and personnel are organised around the patient.

-I hope that by the end of my speech, you are willing to consider the implications of this shift in thinking on genetic testing and the ethical dilemmas associated with it, on the pharmaceutical industry and the future of drug development, and on targeted patient specific therapy and the benefits it brings.
-Only when we have considered all of those factors can we identify reality from the hype associated with personalized medicine.
+I hope that by the end of my speech, you are willing to consider the implications of this shift in thinking on genetic testing and the ethical dilemmas associated with it, on the pharmaceutical industry and the future of drug development, and on targeted patient-specific therapy and the benefits it brings.
+Only when we have considered all of those factors can we identify reality from the hype associated with personalised medicine.

 Let me start with this.
-Do your children buy the same clothes as you, go on holiday to the same places as your neighbor, or even order the same food as their friends?
+Do your children buy the same clothes as you, go on holiday to the same places as your neighbour, or even order the same food as their friends?

 Why is that?
-Is it because even the world’s best doctors don’t fully understand, yet, how different people develop disease and respond to treatments?
-Is really the safest option to devise treatments based on broad population averages, the so-called "one-size-fits-all" approach to medicine?
+Is it because even the world’s best doctors do not fully understand, yet, how different people develop disease and respond to treatments?
+Is the safest option to devise treatments based on broad population averages, the so-called "one-size-fits-all" approach to medicine?

 Emerging evidence over the past two decades tells us that this traditional practice often misses its mark, because each person’s genetic makeup is slightly different from everyone else’s, often in very important ways that affect health, in our potential to have a particular disease, and in the way we respond differently to injury or an illness.

 Every day, millions of people around the world are taking medications that are not useful to them.
 At best, the top ten highest grossing drugs in the USA help less than 50% of those taking them.
-Approximately one third, of the millions of patients prescribed Clopidogrel (pronounced clo-pid-a-grill), an anticoagulant that thins blood and prevents clots from causing strokes and heart attacks, have a genetic variant of an enzyme needed to convert the drug to the active form, which makes them unable to activate the drug.
-The drug is simply ineffective to that group of patients yet millions are taking it.
+Approximately one third, of the millions of patients, prescribed Clopidogrel, an anticoagulant that thins the blood and prevents clots from causing strokes and heart attacks, have a genetic variant of an enzyme needed to convert the drug to the active form, which makes them unable to activate the drug.
+The drug is simply ineffective to that group of patients, yet millions are taking it.
 This puts them at increased risk from clots which cause strokes and heart attacks.

-Personalized medicine will move us closer to more precise and effective healthcare that is customized for the individual patient.
-Our greater understanding of our genetic makeup and how this drives our health, predisposes us to certain illnesses, and governs our response to treatments and drugs will enable our healthcare professionals to provide better prevention, more accurate diagnosis, and more effective and safer drugs at a price that is more affordable.
+Personalized medicine will move us closer to more precise and effective healthcare that is customised for the individual patient.
+Our greater understanding of our genetic makeup and how this drives our health predisposes us to certain illnesses and governs our response to treatments and drugs will enable our healthcare professionals to provide better prevention, more accurate diagnosis, and more effective and safer drugs at a price that is more affordable.

-So, personalized medicine may be good for patients but bad for drug companies, or is it?
+So, personalised medicine may be good for patients but bad for drug companies, or is it?
 Improvement in efficiency and having fewer side effects of drug therapy will benefit the patient, doctors, and those who fund healthcare such as insurance companies and governments.
-The benefit for the pharmaceutical industry may be more difficult to see in the short term, and therefore their willingness to embrace personalized medicine is less certain.
-Maybe we can encourage them to do the right thing for everyone which is provide effective drug therapy with fewer side effects that is cost-efficient.
+The benefit for the pharmaceutical industry may be more difficult to see in the short term, and therefore their willingness to embrace personalised medicine is less certain.
+Maybe we can encourage them to do the right thing for everyone which is to provide effective drug therapy with fewer side effects that are cost-efficient.

 The International Diabetes Federation estimates that the disease costs 7000 dirhams per person in the UAE.
 At approximately 800,000 cases tabulated for 2014, the seemingly negligible per person figure becomes dangerously alarming at a total of 5.6 billion dirhams.
 Imagine what we could do with this money if we did not have to spend it catering to a disease that could be curbed through the synergies of modern medicine, diagnostics and pharmacology.

-In order to maximize on the research that has revealed the power of our genes, we must make sure to offer the right support and exposure to this field.
+In order to maximise on the research that has revealed the power of our genes, we must make sure to offer the right support and exposure to this field.
 It starts with establishing a reliable database of disease prevalence findings, factors at play, and vulnerable populations.
 This basic step would move us leaps and bounds enabling more precise research.
-This is when we can expect to make a larger dent in personalized medicine through the use of latest technoligical advances.
+This is when we can expect to make a larger dent in personalised medicine through the use of latest technological advances.

-We are proud to have the Harvard Medical School Center for Global Health Delivery as a partner, and leading advocate for connecting data with health delivery.
-HMS has brought its reknown experts as well as global leaders in this field to keep the momentum strong and build a sustainable system necessary for individualized medicine to thrive.
+We are proud to have the Harvard Medical School Centre for Global Health Delivery as a partner, and leading advocate for connecting data with health delivery.
+HMS has brought its renowned experts as well as global leaders in this field to keep the momentum strong and build a sustainable system necessary for individualized medicine to thrive.

-Major equipment vendors, including some of the most prominent international companies who have become our partners in the Mohammed Bin Rashid Academic Medical Center at Dubai Healthcare City, recognize that technology and data promise to make health systems more efficient at a time of rising demand from ageing populations.
+Major equipment vendors, including some of the most prominent international companies who have become our partners in the Mohammed Bin Rashid Academic Medical Centre at Dubai Healthcare City, recognise that technology and data promise to make health systems more efficient at a time of rising demand from ageing populations.